 - A rigid slide support platform sits on the pivot block.
 The mating surfaces of the pivot block and the slide support platform are the pivoting plane.
 The ideal for the support platform would be a strip of steel of width to suit the slide, and 12 mm thick.
 If the strip is too short it limits the ball size unnecessarily.
 I rounded the end of the support platform to clear the headstock.

-- The clamping plate, guide block, pivot block and slide platform are all locked together with the pivot pin.
-The ideal pin would be a 12 mm or larger steel rod, threaded where necessary.
+- The clamping plate, guide block, pivot plate and slide platform are all locked together with the pivot pin.
+This could be a 12 mm or larger steel rod, threaded where necessary.
 Firmly anchor it in the pivot block.
 You could screw it into a tapped hole in the pivot block and secure it with thread lock compound.
 This provides two separate clamping actions – one from below to lock the jig to the lathe bed and another from above to adjust the swivel tension.

 - Bolt the machine slide to the slide support.